revesansparole/pkglts/doc/tutorial/pypi.rst

 =======================================

-I will assume you already have a development environment running with ltpkgbuilder installed.
+I will assume you already have a development environment running with pkglts installed.
 If not check :doc:dvlpt_env.

 In the following, I will assume you have created a 'dvlpt' virtual environment and that you activated it.
 Just forget about it if you are not using virtual